skyturtleio/svelix/README.md

 An example repo for a modern monolith using Phoenix, Inertia.js, and Svelte 5.
 Svelte requires an esbuild plugin so you need to have Node.js installed.
 This application was built using Node.js v22.13.1.

+You can find the application running at https://svelix.skyturtle.io/

+## Development

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies